apache/pulsar/site2/docs/deploy-bare-metal-multi-cluster.md

 $ bin/pulsar-daemon start zookeeper
 ```

-> If you are planning to deploy zookeeper with bookie on the same node, you
+> If you deploy ZooKeeper with bookie on the same node, you
-> need to start zookeeper by using different stats port.
+> need to start ZooKeeper by using different stats port.

-Start zookeeper with [`pulsar-daemon`](reference-cli-tools.md#pulsar-daemon) CLI tool like:
+Start ZooKeeper with [`pulsar-daemon`](reference-cli-tools.md#pulsar-daemon) CLI tool like:

 ```bash
 $ PULSAR_EXTRA_OPTS="-Dstats_server_port=8001" bin/pulsar-daemon start zookeeper
 ```

-### Deploying the configuration store
+### Deploy the configuration store

 The ZooKeeper cluster configured and started up in the section above is a *local* ZooKeeper cluster used to manage a single Pulsar cluster.
 In addition to a local cluster, however, a full Pulsar instance also requires a configuration store for handling some instance-level configuration and coordination tasks.